grafana/loki/docs/sources/installation/tanka.md

     s3_bucket_name: 'loki-test',
     dynamodb_region: 'region',

-    // GCS variables remove if not using gcs
+    // GCS variables -- Remove if not using gcs
     storage_backend: 'bigtable,gcs',
     bigtable_instance: 'instance',
     bigtable_project: 'project',
     gcs_bucket_name: 'bucket',

-    //Set this variable based on the object storage backend you're using.
-For example, S3 or GCS.
+    //Set this variable based on the type of object storage you're using.
-    boltdb_shipper_shared_store: 'my-object-storage-backend-name',
+    boltdb_shipper_shared_store: 'my-object-storage-backend-type',

     //Update the object_store and from fields
     loki+: {